Overview of fractional calculus and its computer implementation in Wolfram Mathematica: Fractional-order differentiation in the Wolfram language

-The first formula includes parameter $r=1/2$ but it is valid for all complex $z$-plane.
-The second formula including classical G-function is correct only for half plane.
-For finding last representation through Meijer G--function we can use commands \texttt{ResourceFunction["MeijerGForm"]} and \texttt{MeijerGReduce}:
+First formula includes parameter $r=1/2$ but it is valid for all complex $z$-plane.
+Second formula including classical $G$-function is correct only for half plane.
+For finding last representation through Meijer $G$-function we can use commands \texttt{ResourceFunction["MeijerGForm"]} and \texttt{MeijerGReduce}: